 Nike Air Zoom Structure 21 Shield Review Facts

 Designed especially for overpronators, the Nike Air Zoom Structure 21 Shield has been widely praised for both its simplistic style and supportive features.
-These seemingly basic running shoes incorporate a number of carefully engineered materials and built in stabilizers that cushion the foot and keep it properly straightened out.
+These seemingly basic running shoes incorporate a number of carefully engineered materials and built-in stabilizers that cushion the foot and keep it properly straightened out.
 Many buyers have noticed a massive difference upon wearing this shoe, and feel that their joint and muscle pain have been significantly reduced.
-In addition, thanks to its strong traction and water repellant upper, reviewers love that they can safely wear this shoe in several different types of weather.
+In addition, thanks to its strong traction and water-repellent upper, reviewers love that they can safely wear this shoe in several different types of weather.
 It has received such positive feedback all around that one of reviewers very few complaints is that it does not come in a wide enough color range.

 The Air Zoom Structure 21 Shield’s outsole is constructed of two different rubbers: Duralon Blown rubber on the forefoot area and BRS 1000 carbon rubber.
 When combined, they offer a perfect balance of comfortable cushioning and a durable grip that reviewers are extremely pleased with.
 They also note that they make incredible use of two different tread patterns: a waffle-iron design around the arch and at the toes along with deep flex grooves from the heel up through the shoe’s lateral side.
 Not only did this feature ensure them stronger traction, but it also proved to be more flexible than previous releases